 The School Dog - Joey

-On this page I will post pictures of me and my adventures, so be sure to visit regularly to see what I've been up to...
+On this page I will post pictures of our adventures, so be sure to visit regularly to see what we've been up to.

 How does Joey help the children?